 In many cases, the cause of the bleeding is due to a minor condition that requires no treatment.
-But if you have
+If you have

 vaginal bleeding during your pregnancy, especially if you also have abdominal pain, you should contact your doctor.

-Possible causes of bleeding include: Implantation of the embryoInfectionIrritation (eg, after intercourse)MiscarriageEctopic pregnancy
+Possible causes of bleeding include: Implantation of the embryoInfectionIrritation, which may occur after intercourseMiscarriage

-Factors that may increase the risk of threatened abortion include: InfectionTraumaCertain medicinesAdvanced maternal age
+Factors that may increase your risk of threatened abortion include: InfectionTraumaCertain medicationsAdvanced maternal age

 The main symptom is bleeding during the first 20 weeks of pregnancy.
 Bleeding may be light or heavy.
 You may also have abdominal cramping.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.